 The Opera Pavilion

-Copper has been chosen to create an architectural reference to the elegant, preserved control towers on the bridges of Knippelsbro, Langebro and Sjællandsbroen.
-Coppers ages beautifully and is resistant to the harsh harbour environment.
+The copper, which in a few years' time will have acquired a verdigris patina, has been chosen to create an architectural link with the beautiful, protected control towers of the bridges of Knippelsbro, Langebro and Sjællandsbroen, and the characteristic copper roofs of the city.
+Copper ages beautifully and is resistant to the tough maritime environment.

 Oak, which has been used for thousands of years for shipbuilding in Denmark, stands up well to the harsh salt water, and has been used in the bench, the floor and the ceiling.

 The brass balusters, signs and railings will also patinate naturally in the harbour environment.
 All of the materials can cope with use.

 The opera pavilion is accessible to all, be they young or old, disabled, visually impaired or users of assistive technology such as Zimmer frames, wheelchairs or electric scooters.
 Even when the water level in the harbour is low and the gangway is at its steepest, the transverse stainless steel rails inlaid into the oak planks will ensure that visitors do not slip.

 The full, all-round visibility ensures that the people waiting can see the water bus long before it arrives, and thus have plenty of time to get ready.